Knowledge Base

 Google has invested a significant amount of time and research to come up with all the Core Web Vitals thresholds listed in this article.
 The threshold-based recommendation is based on analyzing data from tens of thousands of sites available in the Chrome User Experience Report (CrUX) database.

-Good Page Experience is important but it is one of several important ranking factors like High-quality and relevant content, Site security, Mobile Friendliness, and several other factors.
+Good Page Experience is important but it is one of several important ranking factors like:

 Note: Google has more than 200 ranking signals.
 So, a Good Page Experience rating on its own is not sufficient to gain organic traffic.
 Page experience work must be complemented with other ranking factors like high-quality and relevant content.
 For example, in addition to Page Performance Experience, Google also tracks overall Site Security (HTTPS-security), Site Accessibility, Mobile Friendliness, Technical SEO, User Experience (CTR, Bounce Rate and Dwell time), Internal and External linking, and No Intrusive Interstitials (or no popup ads) to list a few important ranking factors.

-1. Quattr: Quattr is an AI SEO suite that provides a prioritized list of audits to improve core web vital metrics.
+2. Quattr: An AI SEO platform, Quattr uses lab data to generate a comprehensive set of performance metrics and audits, helping to identify and prioritize areas for improvement.
 It helps to maximize a site's performance by speeding up the loading time and improving overall quality.
 Quattr provides a comprehensive set of Lighthouse performance metrics and audits covering the entire domain.

 Core Web Vitals Metrics Availability